Ahn-Jeongmin/Ahn-Jeongmin/README.md

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=Ahn-Jeongmin&layout=compact&theme=dracula)
 #
 ## 🌱 About me
 <br> I'm Ahn Jeongmin, a senior student at CAU, Seoul.
-I am majoring in English Language and Literature and double-majoring in Software Engineering. </br>
+I'm majoring in English Language and Literature & Software Engineering. </br>
 I have a strong interest and passion for the challenges and solutions in ML and AI, and I aspire to bring new life values to the world through AI.
 <br>
 ## 🌱 Tech Stack